PennLINC/CuBIDS/docs/usage.rst

 each BIDS session directory contains images that belong to a set of Parameter Groups.
-CuBIDS assigns each session, or set of Parameter Groups, to an Acquisition Group such that all sessions in an Acquisition Group possesses an identical set of scan acquisitions and metadata parameters across all image modalities present in the dataset.
+CuBIDS assigns each session, or set of Parameter Groups, to an Acquisition Group such that all sessions in an Acquisition Group possesses an identical set of scan acquisitions and metadata parameters across all image datatypes present in the dataset.
 We find Acquisition Groups to be a particularly useful categorization of BIDS data, as they identify homogeneous sets of sessions (not individual scans) in a large dataset.
 They are also useful for expediting the testing of pipelines;